sorin-ionescu/prezto/README.md

      ```

   3. Create a new Zsh configuration by copying the Zsh configuration files
-     provided:
-     Run ZSH, do not create a new profile (q)
+     provided.
+Run ZSH, do not create a new profile (q).
+Then, run the following

      ```sh
      setopt EXTENDED_GLOB
      for rcfile in "${ZDOTDIR:-$HOME}"/.zprezto/runcoms/^README.md(.N); do
        ln -s "$rcfile" "${ZDOTDIR:-$HOME}/.${rcfile:t}"
      done

+     cd .zprezto
+     ./link.sh
      ```

      Note: If you already have any of the given config files, ln will error.
 In